 - Facility with Microsoft Word, Excel, and database programs

 - Previous office work experience desirable

-- Ability to commit to 1 (seven hour) day per week through mid August
+- Ability to volunteer 1 (seven hour) day per week through mid August

 Flexible within M-F, 9a-5p parameters.